 Fake It?
 Why Do We Do It?

 Society places a premium on expertise, knowledge, and confidence.
 However, this determinism neglects that to grow, we must, at times, fail.
 And our workplaces are no different, and with some fairness.
 Knowledge and expertise should be acknowledged, but the fact that we are human, and will, at times, fail, struggle, and lack the necessary skills also needs recognition.

 Faking it till you make is also related to Imposter Syndrome, which is a collection of feelings of inadequacy that persist despite evident success.
-A problem many of us suffer from one degree to another, and this can contribute to the desire to ‘fake it till you make it.’
+This a problem many of us suffer from one degree to another, and this can contribute to the desire to ‘fake it till you make it.’

 Common feelings associated with the syndrome are the strong desire to avoid failure, that you feel like a fake, or that you don’t deserve the accolades or your success.
 That success comes from luck and not competence.
-By faking it, it helps mitigate the feelings of inadequacy by projecting something to others that is positive and avoids areas where you may feel insecure.
+Faking it, it helps mitigate feelings of inadequacy by projecting something to others that is positive and avoids areas where you may feel insecure.